shahizat/jetsonGPT/README.md

 * [Offline speech recognition API for Android, iOS, Raspberry Pi and servers with Python, Java, C# and Node](https://github.com/alphacep/vosk-api)
 * [A fast, local neural text to speech system - Piper TTS](https://github.com/rhasspy/piper)

-We thank the original authors for their open-sourcing.
+I thank the original authors for their open-sourcing.